-$Loans\ consisting\ of\ seasoned\ subprime\ residential\ mortgage\ loans:$
+Loans consisting of seasoned reperforming residential mortgage loans:

-The Company estimates the fair value of its Loans held for investment consisting of seasoned subprime residential mortgage loans on a loan by loan basis using an internally developed model which compares the loan held by the Company with a loan currently offered in the market.
+The Company estimates the fair value of its Loans held for investment consisting of seasoned reperforming residential mortgage loans on a loan by loan basis using an internally developed model which compares the loan held by the Company with a loan currently offered in the market.
 The loan price is adjusted in the model by considering the loan factors which would impact the value of a loan.
-These loan factors include: loan coupon as compared to coupon currently available in the market, FICO, loan-to-value ratios, delinquency history, owner occupancy, and property type, among other factors.
+These loan factors include loan coupon as compared to coupon currently available in the market, FICO, loan-to-value ratios, delinquency history, owner occupancy, and property type, among other factors.
 A baseline is developed for each significant loan factor and adjusts the price up or down depending on how that factor for each specific loan compares to the baseline rate.
 Generally, the most significant impact on loan value is the loan interest rate as compared to interest rates currently available in the market and delinquency history.

 The Company also monitors market activity to identify trades which may be used to compare internally developed prices; however, as the portfolio of loans held at fair value is a seasoned subprime pool of mortgage loans, comparable loan pools are not common or directly comparable.
-There are limited transactions in the market place to develop a comprehensive direct range of values.
+There are limited transactions in the marketplace to develop a comprehensive direct range of values.

-The Company reviews the fair values generated by the model to determine whether prices are reflective of the current market by corroborating its estimates of fair value by comparing the results to non-binding independent prices provided by two independent third party pricing services for the loan portfolio.
-Each quarter the Company develops thresholds which are determined utilizing the securitization market.
+The Company reviews the fair values generated by the model to determine whether prices are reflective of the current market by corroborating its estimates of fair value by comparing the results to non-binding independent prices provided by an independent third-party pricing service for the loan portfolio.
+Each quarter the Company develops thresholds generally using market factors or other assumptions as appropriate.

-If the internally developed fair values of the loan pools differ from the independent prices provided by greater than a predetermined threshold for the period, the Company highlights these differences for further review, both internally and with the third party pricing service.
-The Company obtains certain inputs used by the third party pricing services and evaluates them for reasonableness.
-The Company updates its own model if the Company determines the third party pricing inputs more accurately reflect the current market environment or observed information from the third party vendors.
-If the Company believes that its internally developed inputs more accurately reflect the current market environment, it will request that the third party pricing service review market factors that may not have been considered by the third party pricing service.
+If the internally developed fair values of the loan pools differ from the independent prices provided by greater than a predetermined threshold for the period, the Company highlights these differences for further review, both internally and with the third-party pricing service.
+The Company obtains certain inputs used by the third-party pricing service and evaluates them for reasonableness.
+The Company updates its own model if the Company determines the third-party pricing inputs more accurately reflect the current market environment or observed information from the third-party vendor.
+If the Company believes that its internally developed inputs more accurately reflect the current market environment, it will request that the third-party pricing service review market factors that may not have been considered by the third-party pricing service.
 The Company reconciles and resolves all pricing differences in excess of the predetermined thresholds before a final price is established.